2022 Sony Open in Hawaii purse, winner’s share, prize money payout

 The winner of this event will get 500 FedEx Cup points.

-The winner gets 50 Official World Golf Ranking points, with the points available based on field strength.
+The winner gets 46 Official World Golf Ranking points, with the points available based on field strength.
+It was originally 50 points, but withdrawals, namely from Bryson DeChambeau, changed the ranking.

 Winning comes with other big benefits, including a two-plus season exemption on the PGA Tour, as well berths into the 2022 Masters and 2022 PGA Championship, as well next year's Sentry Tournament of Champions.